 How to get rid of algae in a pool quickly

 There are a few different options when it comes to dealing with algae blooms in your pool.
-The approach you choose depends on the kind of algae present and the stage of growth that it is in.
+The approach you choose when it comes to how to kill algae in pool depends on the kind of algae present and the stage of growth that it is in.

 Do not use algaecide to try and rectify a green pool, which is meant to prevent algae growth not to kill it.